laurikjk/RSA-cryptosystem/Documentation/reports/week2.md

 * Is hashing and padding too time consuming for this course?

 * Is it possible to get a 5 without those?

+* In which document to put jacoco reports